Seattle University School of Law: Admissions

-Admission to the law school is competitive with an acceptance rate of 59%.
+Admission to the law school is competitive with an acceptance rate of 52%.
 In admission decisions, the law school places equal emphasis on three factors: (1) LSAT performance; (2) the undergraduate academic record; and (3) personal achievements.
 Admission is made to either the full-time day or part-time evening program.
-The mean LSAT score for admitted students is 154, and the median undergraduate GPA is 3.24.
+The mean LSAT score for admitted students is 157, and the median undergraduate GPA is 3.51.

 Students admitted to the full-time program can choose to begin classes in June to reduce their first semester course-load in August.
 All part-time students begin in June.

-2018 matriculating students were 63% women, 4% veterans, 32% students of color, 19% identify as LGBTQ, and average age of 27.
+2023 matriculating students were 65% women, 31% First Generation College Students, 45% students of color, 31% identify as LGBTQ, and average age of 29.

 Focus areas

 Seattle University School of Law offers "pathways" as one way for students to decide which courses to take, though choosing a pathway is not required.
 These pathways demonstrate sequences within and connections across the curriculum.
 Current pathways include: